znuny/Znuny4OTRS-PasswordPolicy/doc/en/feature.md

 # Functionality

-This extension is useful if strong password policies are needed, e. g. in CERT or financial environments.
+This add-on is useful if strong password policies are needed, e.g. in CERT or financial environments.

 ## Feature list